 This page is designed to provide potential suppliers with an outline of the procurement process and examples of what is required when bidding for a contract.
-The following information is simply an overview to provide examples of the type of information that is required when submitting Pre-Qualification Questionnaires and Tender Documents, and is not an exhaustive list.
+The following information is simply an overview to provide examples of the type of information that is required when submitting tender documents, and is not an exhaustive list.

-East Staffordshire Borough Council is committed to providing a high quality service to meet the needs of local residents, and seeks to attain Best Value in everything it purchases in order to make best use of public funds.
-The principles of Best Value mean that the Council will look to obtain the best balance of quality and price and not just the lowest price.
+East Staffordshire Borough Council is committed to providing a high quality service to meet the needs of local residents, and seeks to attain best value in everything it purchases in order to make best use of public funds.
+The principles of best value mean that the Council will look to obtain the best balance of quality and price and not just the lowest price.
+In a procurement process this is often referred to as "the most economically advantageous tender", or MEAT for short.

-When procuring works, goods or services the Council must adhere to its own internal regulations, The Contract Procedure Rules.
+When procuring works, goods or services the Council must adhere to its own internal regulations, the contract procedure rules.
 However, the tendering process may also be subject to the European Union procurement rules.
-This is dependant on the nature and contract value of the goods, works or services.
+This is dependent on the nature and contract value of the goods, works or services.

-This procurement process will start with the works, goods or services being advertised by the Council as widely as possible.
-This will be done using the East Staffordshire Borough Council Buyer Profile as well as in the local press / media and external websites such as supply2.gov.uk
+Where tenders are to be invited, the procurement process will start with the works, goods or services being advertised by the Council as widely as possible.
+This will be done using the East Staffordshire Borough Council Buyer Profile as well as in the local press / media and external websites such as www.supplycontracts.co.uk; www.competefor.com; www.trackerintelligence.com/; and www.gov.uk/contracts-finder.

 If the estimated total value of the contract is: